sanjayankur31/ankursinha.in/content/20171203-transitioning-to-neomutt-and-friends-for-e-mail.rst

     user username@hostname.com
     password password

+    account account2
+    host smtp.anotherhostname.com
+    port 587
+    domain anotherhostname.com
+    from something@anotherhostname.com
+    user username@anotherhostname.com
+    password password

 It has a default section where options common to all accounts can be set up. here it does to usual setup regarding TLS, and so on.

 A separate section for each account then holds the credentials.
-One can thenn send e-mail from the command line:
+One can then send e-mail from the command line:

 .. code:: bash